michaeldmcqueen/resources.gmt.com-website/_woh_resources/3-pretrip-meetings/touch-base-pre-trip-meeting.md

 **READY TO SERVE DAY?**

-* If you decided to do it, tell your group about the "Ready to Serve Event"- it’s a real day of service for your group to practice serving in crews and meeting a real need.
+* If you decided to do it, tell your group about the “Ready to Serve Event”- it’s a real day of service for your group to practice serving in crews and meeting a real need.
 Discuss ideas of who you might serve and when.

 **CLOSING**